damianpereira86/api-automation-training/README.md

 ### **Milestone 5: Verify the order was created**

-**Objective**: Make request to the get order endpoint to verify the order was actually created.
+**Objective**: Make a request to the get order endpoint to verify the order was actually created.

-In case you didn't already noticed, the Create Order endpoint does not actually create an order (all the data is mocked).
+In case you didn't already notice, the Create Order endpoint does not actually create an order (all the data is mocked).
 For this reason, if you only asserted against the response, your positive tests should have passed.
 This is why is so important to verify the resources were actually created.

 1. For the positive tests from Milestone 5, after the response assertions, obtain the created order ID from the response
 2. Make a request to the `GET /store/order/{orderId}` endpoint with the order ID